rach/rach.github.io/_posts/2015-11-09-introduction-to-postgres-physical-storage.md

 According to [About PostgreSQL][pg_about], the max number of column is between 250 and 1600 depending on column types.
 The column types affect it because in PostgreSQL rows may be at most 8kb (one page) wide, they cannot span pages.

 It doesn't mean that value of a column is limited to 8kb.
 Having a big value in columns is possible depending on the type because postgreSQL has a mechanism called TOAST which can handle that.
-But there's still limit to how many columns you can fit in that depends on how wide the data types used are.
+There's still limit to how many columns you can fit in, that depends on how wide the data types used are.
 Even pointer to TOAST attribute still requires some bytes.

 ##The Oversized-Attribute Storage Technique

 In the previous section, we've said that some column can go beyond the size of a page if their types are TOAST-able.
-Let's do an overview of TOAST and it means.
+Let's do an overview of TOAST.
 First, TOAST stands for `The Oversized-Attribute Storage Technique`, probably the best acronym in the history of Computer Science.

 PostgreSQL uses a fixed page size (commonly 8 kB), and does not allow tuples to span multiple pages.
 Therefore, it is not possible to store very large field values directly.
 When a row is attempted to be stored that exceeds this size, TOAST basically breaks up the data of large columns into smaller "pieces" and stores them into a TOAST table.
 Each table you create has its own associated (unique) TOAST table, which may or may not ever end up being used, depending on the size of rows you insert.
 All of this is transparent to the user and enabled by default.
 The mechanism is accomplished by splitting up the large column entry into 2KB bytes and storing them as chunks in the TOAST tables.
 It then stores the length and a pointer to the TOAST entry back where the column is normally stored.
 Because of how the pointer system is implemented, most TOAST'able column types are limited to a max size of 1GB.